 The Honors Portfolio helps students explore opportunities outside of the traditional classroom and showcase their most meaningful work.
-The Portfolio Seminar (HNRS 111, 112, 113, 114) supports development of the Honors Portfolio during the first two years, as students pursue deliberate, individualized programs of cultural, intellectual and service activities that broaden and deepen their understanding of the world outside the classroom.
-In the first year students identify and cultivate broad interests by exploring a wide range of opportunities on campus and in the community.
-In the second year students move toward depth as they choose extended, more focused experiences and begin to lay groundwork for their Distinction Projects.
-In this year students also explore and prepare to participate in high-impact opportunities on and off campus.
+The Portfolio Seminar class series (HNRS 111, 112, 113, and 114) supports the development of the Honors Portfolio during the first two years.
 In creating the Honors Portfolio, students draw on written and creative works related to these breadth, depth, and distinction experiences along with other academic and personal accomplishments to create an integrated and forward-looking picture of their development at Roanoke College.
 As part of the Portfolio Seminar classes, students are encouraged to connect to the campus community and beyond through co-curricular activities.
 There are a number of different opportunities to satisfy the co-curricular requirement as detailed in the co-curricular guidelines.
 Information about upcoming co-curricular activities is available on the Honors Community page.

 During the third and fourth years, students bring their academic, intellectual, cultural and/or service interests to bear on a distinctive extended project that spans at least two semesters and includes a significant written or creative work.
-This Distinction Project may take many forms; examples include but are not limited to the following:
+More information about the Distinction Project is available here.